 - Admit Slips and Exit Slips

 - Y-Charts

 - Prompts for Reflection or Reflective Journal Entry

 - Jigsaw Grouping

 - Freewriting

 - Gallery Walk

 - Mind Maps

+- Checklists

+- Take a Stand

 ADMIT SLIPS AND EXIT SLIPS

 Admit slips are filled in by students at the beginning of class, ideally before they enter, but realistically in the first few minutes of class.
 Exit slips are filled in by students at the end of class before they are allowed to leave.